-The District's response to the findings identified in our audit is described in the accompanying schedule of findings and questioned costs and corrective action plan.
+The District's response to the findings identified in our audit is described in the accompanying summary of schedule of audit findings and corrective action plan.
 The District's response was not subjected to the auditing procedures applied in the audit of the financial statements and accordingly, we express no opinion on it.